Go2Engle/hello-world/README.md

 This repository also contains a VScode devcontainer configuration that comes with tilt.
 Make sure you have VSCode with remote containers plugin enabled, docker installed, and a locally running k8s running.
 With those in place restart vscode in the container then run `tilt up` and follow instructions from the terminal.

 > **Note**
-> Tilt for this project is overkill and just here for example.
+> Tilt and dev containers for this project is overkill and just here for example.

 ## Deploy via Helm
 Clone the repository locally to your PC and run the below command